abhijit-c/LatinTranslations/Ovid/src/letter2.md

 adsuetaque tibi doctae dulcedine linguae aequandi superis pectora flecte viri.
 ```

+- *aequandi* gerundive, *flecte* present imperative.
+- I beg, let your voice soften Augustas' ears for me, which is accustomed to be
+  help for nervous plaintiffs, and bend with the accustomed sweetness of your
+  learned speech the breast of the man comparing to those above.

 ```
 non tibi Theromedon crudusque rogabitur Atreus, quique suis homines pabula fecit equis, 120